 - Overall 10/10

 Finally, our personal favorite is the Pacific Coast Highway.
 Crammed with iconic places and stunning natural beauty this coastal road runs the length of America’s Pacific Seaboard. as either Route 1 or Route 101.
 We will focus on the California Portion of Route 1 Starting in San Francisco and ending at Santa Monica, Los Angeles.
 But it can be extended northwards, through wine country, or southwards as far as San Diego.

 Our journey begins at the Golden Gate Bridge, which could not be a more fitting and dramatic start to a journey.
 We recommend a few days exploring San Francisco first.
 To start head to the Marin Highlands for some incredible bridge shots then head back across the bridge and continue to follow Route-1.
 The first stop is Santa Cruz, Then Monterrey, both with enough to see and to warrant a trip by themselves.
 You then head into Big Sur for some of the most dramatic coastal scenery imaginable.
 The Santa Lucia Mountain range plunges into the Pacific Ocean.
 Prepare to be blown away following every turn as another picture-perfect scene comes into view.

 Your next stopover will be in one of the coastal towns outside Big Sur.
 Cambria, Morro Bay, or Pismo Beach.
 We prefer Morro Bay but all three are charming.
 The final leg sees the terrain flatten as you chase the sun into Malibu and finally L.A.
 If you keep going to San Diego the road loses some charm but the City is well worth a trip.

-The Coast is alive with Wildlife, Sea otters, Sea lions, Seals, Elephant seals, Condors, Vultures, even the very reclusive mountain lions.
+The Coast is alive with Wildlife, Sea otters, Sea lions, Seals, Elephant seals, Condors, Vultures, and even the very reclusive mountain lions.
 And don’t miss Whale Watching in Monterey Bay with the chance to see the Mighty Blue Whale, along with other Whale Species, Orca, and Dolphins.